 Learning activities during this term may include:

-Second year students from the Northern and Western clinical schools will spend one day a fortnight at their PCCB practice (alternating weeks for the two clinical schools), in addition to an immersion period of 3 consecutive days in March, intended to familiarise them with the General Practice environment.
+The Primary Care Community Base is a longitudinal community-based clinical placement that sits alongside the hospital-based training for students from the Northern and Western Clinical Schools (at Epping and Footscray/Sunshine).
+Second year students from these clinical schools will spend one day a fortnight at their PCCB practice (alternating weeks for the two clinical schools), in addition to an immersion period of 3 consecutive days in March, intended to familiarise them with the General Practice environment.

 The six-week rotation is the general practice specialty training for students in the third year of the MD.
 The objective of the rotation is to develop medical students’ knowledge and skills in community primary health care.
 This is the main opportunity for students to learn about the theoretical underpinnings of General Practice as a distinct specialist discipline.
 Students are encouraged to participate in all practice activities and should meet regularly with the GP supervisors to review their progress and receive specific feedback.
 There are six rotating terms (blocks) of General Practice commencing in February and finishing in November.
 In addition to General Practice, students will rotate through Women’s Health, Child and Adolescent Health, Mental Health and Aged Care.